UkiMiawz/ukimiawz.github.com/_posts/2015-07-27-what-is-scrum.md

 ## What is SCRUM

 The hype of software industry.
-Everybody uses it, every interviewer expects you to know about it yet nobody really masters it.
+Everybody uses it, every interviewer expects you to know about it, you'll get thrown out of the cool kid club if you don't know aboout it.
+Yet, nobody really masters it (or is it?).
 And it involves a lot of neccessary meetings.

 ## The Video